 This means that it is always exposed to the elements and the eventual wear and tear at the port on the panel.
 To protect cords in the long term, we preferred models like the X-Dragon 20W or the Anker panels, which have a storage pocket for extra cables.

 Weight & Portability

-One of the biggest hold-ups with the Voltaic Arc 20 is its price.
-This is by far the most expensive product we reviewed, mostly because it comes with such a large battery.
+One of the biggest hold-ups with the Arc 20 is its price; it is one of the most expensive products we reviewed, mostly because it comes with such a large battery.
 With a price tag of $265, most of that is going toward the battery that is compatible with a laptop computer.
 For a cheaper setup, we tried out the combination of the X-Dragon 40 with an Aceyoon external battery.
 The price for this set up was $107 for the panel and $120 for the battery, for a total of $227.
 This is only slightly cheaper than the Voltaic setup and a bit more complicated in terms of cords and compatibility, so we felt that the Voltaic is a better option due to the overall convenience.

 The few changes made to the Voltaic system has brought it to the top of the list for those who want to keep a large-capacity battery charged up.
 This system is compatible with Mac products, charges our laptops and phones efficiently, and is the most streamlined set-up for large-capacity charging.
 Though the price is high, if you are intent on charging your laptop and other large electronics remotely, then the Voltaic could be a good investment.
 Since Voltaic ironed out the kinks with the battery, we are much more excited about this solar set-up.